 The nasal swab test to check for a current infection is limiting because if Coronavirus is not present in the upper airway that is being swabbed, it can show a negative.
-I did not have a nasal swab test at the time because it was too early on to suspect that it could have been COVID, and my guess is that it would have shown negative because I never had a cough, phlegm, or much of any upper respiratory issue.
-There is now a saliva test available, which is available through Doctor’s Data.
+There is a saliva test available, which is available through Doctor’s Data.
 A stool test through Diagnostic Solutions is also available, for those who suspect GI involvement.

 My Supplemental Friends: What I took to get better